About Andrew “weev” Auernheimer

 Auernheimer chose Lebanon because it has no extradition treaty with the United States, he told the reporter.
 In the interview, he also praised Timothy McVeigh as a hero, and said, “America doesn’t have a gun problem, it has a minority problem.”

-Auernheimer has since bounced around eastern Europe, often in self-proclaimed states like Transnistria, which the United States doesn’t recognize and hence has no extradition agreements with.
-He claims there are sealed indictments against him in the U.S., and that Europol attempted to arrest him in Croatia.
+Auernheimer has since bounced around Eastern Europe, and reporting in 2017 has him living in Transnistria, a Russia-backed breakaway region in Moldova.
+The United States doesn’t recognize Transnistria and hence has no extradition agreements with it.
+Auernheimer claims there are sealed indictments against him in the U.S., and that Europol attempted to arrest him in Croatia.

 “Today I’m going to see how people feel about preventing white people from being subject to genocide,” he continued.
 “You see, only white countries are to be endlessly subject to hostile waves of minorities brought in bulk from Islamic nations or bred locally on welfare with white tax money.”
 Auernheimer also pointed out that the tweet he paid for appeared to Twitter users who had blocked his account.
 “I’m sure later I’m going to have some fun using selective targeting to put some ads in front of people who might really object to my presence in their timeline.”